microsoft/vscode-docs/docs/languages/csharp.md

 The available options include:

-* Selecting a ```project.json``` file will open a DNX-project and VS Code will load that project plus the referenced projects.
+* Selecting a ```project.json``` file will open a .NET Core project and VS Code will load that project plus the referenced projects.
 * Selecting a ```*.sln``` file opens a MSBuild-project.
 It will load the referenced ```*.csproj``` projects and sibling or descendant ```project.json``` files but no other project files that are referenced from the solution file.
 * Selecting a ```folder``` will make VS Code scan for ```*.sln``` and ```project.json``` files and VS Code will attempt to load them all.